syriail/ourstory-intro/README.md

   - storyId: Story id

+- Status Code:

+  - 200: Success
+  - 403: Unauthorized
+  - 400: Missing storyId

 - Returns:
   - uploadUrl: Signed url to upload the file to
   - attachmentUrl: The path which the story should store to refer to the media

+## Get Download Signed Url

+Gets a signed url to download/view a media file

+- REST API: GET /downloadUrl?path={path}

+- Params:

+  - path: media path

+- Authorized Roles: Authorized/Unauthorized users

+- Status Code:

+  - 200: Success
+  - 403: Unauthorized
+  - 400: Missing path

+- Returns the url as string to view/download the media

+## Get Tags

+Get all tags with there names

+- REST API: GET /tags?locale={locale}

+- Params:

+  - locale: The locale in which the tags' names should be returned

+- Status Code:

+  - 200: Success
+  - 403: Unauthorized
+  - 400: Missing locale

+- Returns: List of tags `{tags:[]}`
+  - slug: Slug of the tag
+  - name: The name of the tag in the language specified.

 # Data Model